pixee/upload-tool-results-action/README.md

 ## For SonarQube Users

-For SonarQube integration, the `pixee/upload-tool-results-action` must be configured to execute after the SonarQube has completed its analysis.
-In a typical GitHub Action workflow that includes SonarQube, the step that performs the SonarQube analysis will be followed by a step that applies the SonarQube Quality Gate; the `pixee/upload-tool-results-action` should follow the SonarQube Quality Gate.
+For SonarQube integration, the `pixee/upload-tool-results-action` must be configured to execute after SonarQube has completed its analysis.
+In a typical GitHub Action workflow that includes SonarQube, the step that performs the SonarQube analysis will be followed by a step that applies the SonarQube Quality Gate.
+The `pixee/upload-tool-results-action` should follow the SonarQube Quality Gate.
 The workflow should be configured to run the `pixee/upload-tool-results-action` step, regardless of the outcome of the quality gate, so that Pixeebot may fix the issues preventing the quality gate from passing.